Diversity hiring and six top tips to get it working for you

 3. Use your ATS to build diverse talent pools

 Sapia’s automated interview platform is designed to integrate seamlessly with leading Applicant Tracking Systems (ATS).
-Even before the interview process, use screening tools in the ATS to filter and sort candidates on skills, qualifications or experience alone.
-This blind screening to identify candidates with the best potential adds an additional layer of bias-free screening to your diversity hiring.
+Even before the interview process, use screening tools in the ATS as part of the screening process to filter and sort candidates based on skills, qualifications, or experience alone.
+This blind screening process helps ensure fair candidate assessment and adds an additional layer of bias-free screening to your diversity hiring.
+Automated intelligent shortlisting increases workplace diversity by replacing the most tedious and time-consuming part of recruitment: manual shortlisting.

 4. Mind your language and rethink your screening factors for diversity

 While you’re reviewing the way you reach out to candidates, also consider whether you’re screening or interviewing for the qualities you actually value most or you’re unconsciously guiding the process towards certain types or profiles.
+Using inclusive language in your job postings can help you reach a wider range of candidates and perspectives.
 Sometimes you need to ask others to check your own bias.

 5. Add some diversity into your candidate sourcing